DCS-Sherlock/Sherlock/README.md

 To build WITHOUT tests use `gradlew(.bat) jar`

-To create a distribution zip including jar and dependencies use `gradlew(.bat) distribute`
+To create a distribution zip including the jar and all dependencies use `gradlew(.bat) distribute`

+## Testing
+First ensure the dependencies have been downloaded using the `gradlew(.bat) deps` command

+Then build the jar file using `gradlew(.bat) build` or `gradlew(.bat) jar`

+The jar will be built into the `/build/out/` directory, the dependencies are in the correct location to run the jar file in place using `java -jar Sherlock-x.x.x.jar`